The eCommerce landscape is ever-changing, and website owners must keep adapting and evolving to stay competitive.

 - Prohibited activity policy

-Make sure your terms are clear and readable, with an emphasis on user understanding.
+Make sure your terms are clear and readable, emphasizing user understanding.

 Return and Refund Policy

 Return and refund policies outline how a customer can exchange or get a refund for previously purchased goods.
 Your eCommerce website likely needs this to prevent any disputes.
-Your policy should include:
+Your policy should include the following:

 - Time limit: Clearly state the maximum number of days a customer has to claim a refund/exchange.